Wamuza1/Election-Analysis/README.md

 - This script used to perform the Election Audit can also be used for different types of elections such as federal elections and state elections by changing the county to states.

-- The script can be used for multiple candidates and counties.
+- The script can be used for multiple candidates, counties, and cities.
+Suppose the data included characteristics, such as demographics or geography information.
+The script could be modified to have these characteristics.
+The analysis could be broken down even further for election performance.